slac-lcls/lute/docs/usage.md

 ...
 ```

 Input parameters in the config YAML can be substituted with either other input parameters or environment variables, with or without limited string formatting.
-All substitutions occur between double curly brackets: `{{ SUB_VAR }}`.
+All substitutions occur between double curly brackets: `{{ VARIABLE_TO_SUBSTITUTE }}`.
 Environment variables are indicated by `$` in front of the variable name.
 Parameters from the header, i.e. the first YAML document (top section) containing the `run`, `experiment`, version fields, etc. can be substituted without any qualification.
 If you want to use the `run` parameter, you can substitute it using `{{ run }}`.
 All other parameters, i.e. from other `Task`s or within `Task`s, must use a qualified name.
 Nested levels are delimited using a `.`.
 E.g. consider a structure like:

 ```yaml
 Task: